 This program is intended to enrich the education of 2nd through 4th grade students by teaching them a variety of topics related to technology and academic subjects.

-This is a 5-week summer program that is designed to improve the math literacy of under performing 3rd through 5th grade students who need intervention in improving their math knowledge and skills.
+This is a summer program that is designed to improve the math literacy of under performing 3rd through 5th grade students who need intervention in improving their math knowledge and skills.

 How to Start Your Own Business

-This is a 5-week summer program that is designed to teach 13 to 17 year old students how to start their own business.
+This is a summer program that is designed to teach 13 to 17 year old students how to start their own business.

 Technology Cascade & Training Program

 Can you imagine life without a computer to do school work?
 Students in impoverished urban neighborhoods, who do not have access to a computer at home, are at a distinct disadvantage, making it much more difficult to compete and succeed in school and in life!
 Their parents often lack computer knowledge to be able to help their children with learning at home.
 Yet, for many low-income school children living in impoverished urban communities, owning a computer has only been a dream.
 They are part of the “digital divide”, the gap between their more affluent classmates who possess regular access to technology, namely computers and access to the internet, and those who do not.

 Concepts for Adaptive Learning‘s solution is called the Technology Cascade & Training Program.
 The program gives computer training, a gently used computer and technical support to disadvantaged parents of public school students living in Hamden, Meriden and New Haven.
 The goals of the program are to extend learning beyond the classroom, increase parents’ involvement in their children’s education at home ,and eliminate the technology gap that exists for disadvantaged families.

 Since computers and the Internet have assumed such a central role in our schools, workplaces and homes, computer literacy has become perhaps the most important skill for adults and children alike.
 A working knowledge of computers is the key to accessing advanced educational opportunities and higher paying jobs.